lineality/Online_Voting_Using_One_Time_Pads/README.md

-## Description & Overview of Process-in-Principle:
+## Description & Overview of Process-in-Principle
 This is a proposed process for reasonably secure 'online (over a network) voting.'
 Part of this design is that the entire process is not on-line.
 Rather, physical printed materials and not-over-a-network/not-online computers are used to reduce the online attack surface.
 A person or bad-agent can feasibly steal or tamper with a file in a network-connected computer from a remote location, but a person or bad-agent cannot feasibly/easily tamper with or steal documents in a filing cabinet or from a computer connected to the internet.
 This particular solution is not a perfect-for-all-cases solution.
 E.g. This will not be easy to use for persons who cannot ever travel themselves to a gov. office or polling place.

 The primary focus of this report is the question of whether casting a ballot/vote over-a-network(online) can in principle be done with sufficient security and soundness.
 Secondarily, this report explores 'practical and thrifty' variations which add in factors of feasibility, cost, equipment availability, and other real-world factors that communities around the world may face in actually holding an election (i.e. not everyone has ideal funding and resources with which to carry out the perfect election).
 Another way to look at this distinction is that we first look at an ideal voting system to aim for, and then look at realistic voting systems.

-## Implementation:
+## Implementation
 (see practical implementation as separate after proof of concept implementation) These are recommendations for a reasonably secure online voting system that should not be significantly more cumbersome than a physical paper voting system.